 - Home Energy Scotland (Scotland): 0808 808 2282

 - nidirect (Northern Ireland): 0300 200 7874

-If you get Income Support or income-based Jobseeker's Allowance and are struggling to keep up with fuel or water bills, you can ask your benefits office to pay the supplier directly out of your benefits.
+If you get Income Support, income-based Jobseeker's Allowance or Universal Credit and are struggling to keep up with fuel or water bills, you can ask your benefits office to pay the supplier directly out of your benefits.

 Winter Fuel Payment

-Most people born before 1953 can get a Winter Fuel Payment to help them pay for gas or electric heating in winter.
+If you were born before 5 May 1953, you're likely to be able to get a Winter Fuel Payment to help you pay for gas or electric heating in winter.
 This annual tax-free lump sum is normally paid from November and most payments are made by Christmas.